Jōdo Shinshū: Shinjin

 For Jōdo Shinshū practitioners, shinjin develops over time through "deep hearing" (monpo) of Amitābha's call of the nembutsu.
 According to Shinran, "to hear" means "that sentient beings, having heard how the Buddha's Vow arose—its origin and fulfillment—are altogether free of doubt."
 Jinen also describes the way of naturalness whereby Amitābha's infinite light illumines and transforms the deeply rooted karmic evil of countless rebirths into good karma.
-It is of note that such evil karma is not destroyed but rather transformed: Shin stays within the Mahayana tradition's understanding of śūnyatā and understands that samsara and nirvana are not separate.
-Once the practitioner's mind is united with Amitābha and Buddha-nature gifted to the practitioner through shinjin, the practitioner attains the state of non-retrogression, whereupon after his death it is claimed he will achieve instantaneous and effortless enlightenment.
-He will then return to the world as a Bodhisattva, that he may work towards the salvation of all beings.
+It is of note that such evil karma is not destroyed but rather transformed.
+Shin stays within the Mahayana tradition's understanding of śūnyatā and understands that saṃsāra and nirvāṇa are not separate.
+Once the practitioner's mind is united with Amitābha through shinjin, the practitioner attains the state of non-retrogression, whereupon after his death it is claimed he will achieve instantaneous and effortless enlightenment.
+He will then return to the world as a bodhisattva, that he may work towards the salvation of all beings.